GaldianoMSr/portfolio/README.md

 ## Professional Summary

-Senior AI Quality and Multimodal Evaluation Specialist with over two decades of experience in accuracy-first judgment, pipeline-driven evaluation, and high-volume content management.
-Combines traditional creative discipline in photography and visual direction with modern AI-assisted workflows, ensuring consistent, high-quality outputs across text, image, and multimodal systems.
-Known for calm, stepwise decision-making, ethical oversight, and seamless alignment of creative intent with technical execution.
+Senior AI Quality and Multimodal Evaluation Specialist with over 20 years of experience combining traditional creative discipline in photography and visual direction with modern AI-assisted workflows.
+Skilled in accuracy-first judgment, pipeline-driven evaluation, and structured project planning.
+Known for calm, stepwise decision-making, ethical oversight, and delivering consistent, high-quality outputs across text, image, and multimodal systems.

 ---